daichengxin/mztabpy/README.md

 -   --charge: The charge assigned by DiaNN(max_precursor_charge)
 -   --missed_cleavages: Allowed missed cleavages assigned by DiaNN
 -   --qvalue_threshold: Threshold for filtering q value
+-   --processors: Number of used processors, defaults to 20
+    --threads_per_processor: Number of threads used per processor, defaults to 8
--   --out: Path to out directory
+    --out: Path to out directory, defaults to "./"
+    --block_size: Chunk size, defaults to 500e6

 ### mztabmerge
 ```bash